Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Empirical Dominance and Pseudo-Nash Equilibrium

 We will show each direction separately.

 ($\implies$) \textbf{Nash implies Pseudo.} We want to show that a Nash equilibrium also satisfies \Cref{def: computationalPseudo}.
-That is, there exist an $\secparam_0$ such that for all $\secparam\ge\secparam_0$ and for all players $i$ and for all alternative strategies $\hs_i$ :
+That is, there exists a $\secparam_0$ such that for all $\secparam\ge\secparam_0$ and for all players $i$ and for all alternative strategies $\hs_i$ :